JohnCoene/javascript-for-r/_book/index.md

 5. Then the book delves into using JavaScript for computations, namely via the V8 engine and Node.js.
 After a short introduction, chapters will walk the reader through various examples: a fuzzy search, a time format converter, and some basic natural language operations.

-6. Finally, we look at how one can use some of the more modern JavaScript technologies such as Vue, React, and webpack with R---these can make the use of JavaScript more agile and robust.
+6. Finally, we look at how one can use some of the more modern JavaScript technologies such as Vue\index{Vue}, React, and webpack with R---these can make the use of JavaScript more agile and robust.

 7. Next the book closes with examples of all the integrations explored previously.
 This involves recreating (a part of) the plotly package, building an image classifier, adding progress bars to a Shiny application, building an app with HTTP cookies, and running basic machine learning operations in JavaScript.